mx-awsdevteam/aws-bedrock-lab/BedrockLab.md

 ![The Toolbox](resources/67_Toolbox.png)

-5. In the **Toolbox**, search for the `Invoke Model Generic` action and drag it onto your Microflow.
+5. In the **Toolbox**, search for the `Invoke Model Generic` action and drag it onto your microflow.

 ![Invoke Model Generic](resources/23_Claude_GetResponse_1.png)

 6. You'll notice you got some errors, this is because the activity expects some input parameters that aren't available yet.
 So let's add them!
 7. So want this Microflow to be reusable for all different kinds of requests in different AWS Regions.
 We can achieve that by adding these two variables as parameters.
-8. From the topbar, drag the yellow parameter symbol to somewhere on the pane, and double click it.
+8. From the topbar, drag the yellow paramter symbol to somewhere on the pane, and double click it.

 ![Parameters1](resources/24_Claude_GetResponse_2.png)

 9. The `Data Type` will be already set to `Object`.
 Click **Select** and select the `ClaudeRequest` and confirm with **OK**.
-10. Add another parameter and set it's `Data Type` to `Enumeration`.
+10. Add another paramter and set it's `Data Type` to `Enumeration`.
 11. CLick **Select** and search for the `ENUM_Region` enumeration, which is located in the `AWSAuthenticationConnector` and contains all the available AWS Regions.

 ![Parameters2](resources/25_Claude_GetResponse_3.png)